ParthenopeDeepTeam/Fall-Detection-using-LSTM-Autoencoder/README.md

   <h3 align="center">Abstract</h3>

   <p align="justify">
-Even if it's not well known, falling is one of the causes for accidental injury for most of the elderly people, and if the fall incidents are not detected in a timely manner, they could lead to serious injury.
-Moreover, such incidents can happen in outdoor environments, such as parking lots, where the probability of being noticed and receive punctual help is even smaller.
-In this work, we provide a solution using an LSTM Autoencoder.
-After applying a real-time pose estimation framework, called OpenPose, to the real-time video source, the poses are preprocessed by different steps in order to be normalized and filtered, and then processed by an LSTM Autoencoder.
-The model is trained to learn the normal behaviour of a walking person through a large dataset of 19 joint points of human body.
-If the autoencoder generates an output which is too different from the corrispondent input, it means that the time window that was given to the model is an anomaly, meaning the person is falling.
+Even if it's not well known, falling is one of the causes for accidental injury for most of the elderly people over 65 years old.
+If the fall incidents are not detected in a timely manner, they could lead to serious injury.
+Moreover, such incidents can happen in outdoor uncontrolled environments, such as parking lots and limited-access roads, where the probability of being noticed and receive punctual help is even smaller.
+A system which detects abnormal events (such as falls) only using camera streams, without requiring extra sensors, could provide timely aid by triggering an alarm.
+In this work, we provide a solution using an LSTM Autoencoder which is one of the most used machine learning algorithm for anomaly detection.
+After applying a real-time pose estimation framework, called OpenPose, to the real-time video source, the generated poses undergo some preprocessing steps (filtering, normalization, quantization, windowing etc.) before being inputted to an LSTM Autoencoder.
+The model is trained to learn the normal behaviour of a walking person through a large and heterogeneous dataset of 19 joint points of human body actions.
+At testing time, if the autoencoder generates an output which is too different from the corrispondent input, it means that the time window given to the model is an anomaly, meaning the person is falling.
     <br />
 </p>